Justice of the peace: Connecticut

 Justices of the peace in Connecticut can preside over marriages.
 Unlike some states, Connecticut JPs are not penalized for refusing to perform such ceremonies.
 They have the same general oath-giving powers as a notary public.

 Florida

 Florida had justices of the peace (with corresponding constables) from the time of its acquisition from Spain in 1821 until the Florida Constitution was amended in 1968 to abolish the post.
 From about 1940 to 1968, Florida counties had the ability to hold local referendums to allow county voters to abolish the post on a county-by-county basis.
 For example, Leon County, the location of Tallahassee, Florida's capital city, voted to abolish justices of the peace (and their associated constables) in the Fall elections of 1958.
 By 1958, the county commission had reduced the number of JOP districts from a turn-of-the-century peak of 13 districts to just two districts.
 The automobile age made the county sheriff able to patrol the entire county and made it possible for the citizenry to travel to the courthouse for legal proceedings.

+Indiana

+The office of Justice of the Peace was a constitutional office in Indiana from statehood in 1816.
+Article V, Section 12 of the 1816 Indiana Constitution provided that "a competent number of Justices of the peace shall be elected by the qualified electors in each Township, in the several Counties," with five-year terms and powers "regulated and defined by law."
+Article 7, Section 14 of the 1851 Constitution continued the office on substantially the same terms, with four-year terms.
+Indiana Justices of the Peace exercised countywide jurisdiction over small civil claims, misdemeanor criminal cases, marriages, traffic violations and the issuance of peace bonds.
+The 1970 amendment to Article 7 of the Indiana Constitution, approved by the voters on 3 November 1970, abolished Justices of the Peace as constitutional officers.
+The office was then abolished by statute effective 1 January 1976, with its civil small-claims jurisdiction transferred to newly created small claims courts.